RyanClementsHax/notes/cloud/aws/iam.md

 - inline policies are for one off permissions
 - managed policies exist separately from users or groups
 - explicit `Deny`'s will always override any allows
+- written in json (not yml)

+## Roles
+- secure way to grant permissions to entities that you trust
+- can apply to
+  - iam user in another account
+  - application code
+  - aws service
+  - users from a corporate directory who use identity federation with SAML
+- iam rules issue keys are valid for short durations, making them a more secure way to grant access